Azure/autorest.csharp/readme.md

 This bump is done [here](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/Packages.Data.props).

-The generator is shipped as a nuget.
+The generator is shipped as a NuGet package.

 This way, every binding stays in lockstep with the current generator